 We are grateful to our wonderful Patrons who provide staunch support and advocacy for WAND’s work and women’s voices.

-In 2014 she chaired the multi-agency No Excuse for Abuse Conference as part of Domestic Abuse Awareness Week which was jointly funded and co–hosted by the Office of the Police and Crime Commissioner in Dorset and WAND.
+She has also played an active role at events.
+In 2014, she chaired the multi-agency No Excuse for Abuse Conference as part of Domestic Abuse Awareness Week which was jointly funded and co–hosted by the Office of the Police and Crime Commissioner in Dorset and WAND.
+In 2022, she performed empowering stand up poetry and took part in the Big Sleep Out in Bournemouth to raise funds for their local refuge.

-Tracey is also a strong supporter of the Dorset Women’s Refuge and endeavours to raise awareness and funds for this vital resource.
-She believes the refuge services should be government funded across the country.
+Tracey is a dedicated supporter of women’s refuges in the South West.
+She endeavours to raise awareness and funds for these vital resources wherever possible.
+She believes the refuge services should be government funded for women, men and for members of the LGBTQ++ community, across the country.

 Dame Harriet Walter